AutomateSecOps/Working-With-Tines-Resources/README.md

 <img src="./images/append_IP_object-1.png">

- The IPs are written to an IP sunset list, along with the submission date.

- Then, a Tines Append Element to a resource action adds the IP object to the sunset list:
+ The IPs are written to an IP sunset list, by a Tines Append Element to a Resource action:

 <img src="./images/append_IP_object-2.png">